 Your personal data is shared with the client who has a position to fill.
 We share your data in order to determine with the client whether you are a good fit for the available position.
-We may also conduct checks on you to verify the information you have provided and where we do this we may share your information with a verification company.

 What legal basis do we have for using your information?

 For prospective candidates, interim managers, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.
 We carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests, before we go ahead with such processing.
 We keep a record of these balancing tests.
 You have a right to and can find out more about the information in these balancing tests by contacting us using the details below.

 If you are shortlisted as a candidate or if you are coached by us, then this may involve the processing of more detailed personal data including sensitive data such as health information that you or others provide about you.
 In that case we always ask for your consent before undertaking such processing.